Charlie Flowers: College football

+Professional football

-Charlie Flowers (June 28, 1937 – December 7, 2014) was an American football player.
-He played for the Ole Miss Rebels of the University of Mississippi, and was elected to the College Football Hall of Fame in 1997.
-In December 1959, he was signed by the National Football League's New York Giants.
+Flowers was selected by the National Football League's (NFL) New York Giants in the 12th round of the 1959 NFL draft (heading into the 1960 season).
+In December 1959, he was signed by the Giants.
 However, in order to retain his eligibility to play in the Sugar Bowl, he requested to keep the contract a secret until January 2, 1960.
-Wellington Mara accepted this request and the team did not submit the contract to Pete Rozelle for approval.
-Later in December, the American Football League's Los Angeles/San Diego Chargers offered him more money to play for them.
+Wellington Mara accepted this request and the team did not submit the contract to league commissioner Pete Rozelle for approval.
+Flowers was also drafted by the Los Angeles Chargers in late 1959, in the first American Football League Draft.
+The Chargers offered him more money to play for them.
 He accepted their offer and withdrew from his contract with the Giants.
 The Giants attempted to enforce the contract, but their plea was rejected due to their unclean hands.

-He later played for the New York Titans.
-Flowers died on December 7, 2014, at the age of 77 following a long illness.
+As a professional player, Flowers was listed at 6 ft 1 in (1.85 m) and 220 pounds (99.8 kg).
+Flowers professional career was limited by an ankle injury.
+He played sparingly in his first season, starting only two games.
+The team moved to San Diego the following year, and Flowers started 9 games, but still only had 51 rushing attempts (to go along with 16 receptions).
+In August 1962, he was traded to the New York Titans (known later as the New York Jets) for a draft pick, for what would be his final season.
+He started three games that year, dislocating his ankle in the Titans' third game, against the Buffalo Bills.
+He was released by the Titans after their fourth game, and never played again.

+Honors and awards

+Flowers has received the following awards and honors, among others;